GOP senators are already balking at Trump’s pick of Matt Gaetz for attorney general

 Maine Sen. Susan Collins, a moderate Republican who voted against some of Mr. Trump’s 2017 nominees, told reporters that she was “shocked” when she heard the news.

-“It’s a completely unexpected nomination,” Sen. Collins told the Monitor as she exited the Senate floor, mentioning the ongoing Ethics Committee investigation.
+“It’s a completely unexpected nomination,” Senator Collins told the Monitor as she exited the Senate floor, mentioning the ongoing Ethics Committee investigation.

 “Obviously, the president has the right to nominate whomever he wishes,” she continued.
 “But this is why the background checks that are done by the FBI and the advice-and-consent process in the Senate and public hearings are all so important.”